Vaccination: Opposition

 Global survey across 67 countries responding to the question: "Overall I think vaccines are safe".
 This image depicts the distribution of responses that replied "Strongly disagree" or "Tend to disagree" with the previous statement.

 Opposition to vaccination, from a wide array of vaccine critics, has existed since the earliest vaccination campaigns.
 It is widely accepted that the benefits of preventing serious illness and death from infectious diseases greatly outweigh the risks of rare serious adverse effects following immunization.
-Some studies have claimed to show that current vaccine schedules increase infant mortality and hospitalization rates; those studies, however, are correlational in nature and therefore cannot demonstrate causal effects, and the studies have also been criticized for cherry picking the comparisons they report, for ignoring historical trends that support an opposing conclusion, and for counting vaccines in a manner that is "completely arbitrary and riddled with mistakes".
+Some studies have claimed to show that current vaccine schedules increase infant mortality and hospitalization rates.

 Various disputes have arisen over the morality, ethics, effectiveness, and safety of vaccination.
 Some vaccination critics say that vaccines are ineffective against disease or that vaccine safety studies are inadequate.
 Some religious groups do not allow vaccination, and some political groups oppose mandatory vaccination on the grounds of individual liberty.
 In response, concern has been raised that spreading unfounded information about the medical risks of vaccines increases rates of life-threatening infections, not only in the children whose parents refused vaccinations, but also in those who cannot be vaccinated due to age or immunodeficiency, who could contract infections from unvaccinated carriers (see herd immunity).
 Some parents believe vaccinations cause autism, although there is no scientific evidence to support this idea.
 In 2011, Andrew Wakefield, a leading proponent of the theory that MMR vaccine causes autism, was found to have been financially motivated to falsify research data and was subsequently stripped of his medical license.
 In the United States people who refuse vaccines for non-medical reasons have made up a large percentage of the cases of measles, and subsequent cases of permanent hearing loss and death caused by the disease.

 Many parents do not vaccinate their children because they feel that diseases are no longer present due to vaccination.
 This is a false assumption, since diseases held in check by immunization programs can and do still return if immunization is dropped.
 These pathogens could possibly infect vaccinated people, due to the pathogen's ability to mutate when it is able to live in unvaccinated hosts.